eclipse-kura/kura/_posts/intro/2014-03-01-docker-quick-start.md

 ## Command Toolbox

-Following a set of useful Docker command that can be used to list and manage Docker containers.
+Following, a set of useful Docker command that can be used to list and manage Docker containers.
 For more details on Docker commands, please reference the official [Docker documentation](https://docs.docker.com/get-started/)

 ### List Docker Images

-To list all the installed docker images run:
+To list all the installed Docker images run:

 ```
 docker images